Estimating means of bounded random variables by betting: Concentration inequalities via nonnegative supermartingales

 \subsection{Connections to the Chernoff method}

-Note that by virtue of $(C_t)_{t=1}^\infty$ being a time-uniform confidence sequence, we also have that $C_n$ is a $(1-\alpha)$-confidence interval for $\mu$ for any fixed sample size, $n$.
+By virtue of $(C_t)_{t=1}^\infty$ being a time-uniform confidence sequence, we also have that $C_n$ is a $(1-\alpha)$-confidence interval for $\mu$ for any fixed sample size $n$.
 In fact, the celebrated Chernoff method results in such a confidence interval.
 So, how exactly are the two approaches related?
-The answer is simple: our \hyperref[theorem:4step]{4-step procedure} generalizes and improves on the Chernoff method.
+The answer is simple: Theorem~\ref{theorem:4step} generalizes and improves on the Chernoff method.
+To elaborate, recall that Hoeffding proved that